Spoons are used to sip, stir, and sup. The following fourteen types are discussed below in order of descending size.

 The after-dinner coffee spoon is approximately 4½ to 5 inches long, a length that balances the after-dinner coffee cup.

 Because the flavor of hot chocolate is too rich to follow a multi-course meal, the drink is not served at formal affairs.
-At informal meals, such as breakfast, cocoa is served, a thinner beverage presented in a large cup or mug, and a teaspoon is used to stir it.
+At informal meals, cocoa is served, a thinner beverage presented in a large cup or mug, and a teaspoon is used to stir it.
 Generally speaking, the only time a chocolate spoon is used today is when hot chocolate is served in a small chocolate cup, and any small spoon will do, such as an after-dinner coffee spoon or a demitasse spoon.

 The demitasse spoon, also known as a mocha spoon (to stir coffee made with an equal amount of hot chocolate), is approximately 3¾ to 4½ inches long, in proportion with the demitasse cup and saucer used in formal dining.
 At a formal dinner or formal luncheon, coffee is served in a demitasse cup, and a demitasse spoon is used if sugar is added.